|This is an old story of that Wenabozho, the one white

 and the Creation of the Current World."

-Joe Barns' -- the friend whose funeral stats this biography -- speech).
+Joe Barns' speech pattern -- the friend whose funeral starts this biography.)

-and who do not remain in the areas they typically live in from season
+and who do not remain in the areas their people typically live in from season

 to season.
 "Floaters" may float because animal populations in their own

-areas are low, or the wild rice crop may be down, or there may be "too
+areas are low, or the wild rice or berry crops may be down, or they may be stragglers going to or coming from powwows/celebrations/gatherings in more distant villages, or there may be "too

 from individuals who "float" alone.
 Individuals that "float" are

-own group.
+own groups.
 In some important ways individuals who "float" are, at least

 initially, thought to be socially defective and undesirable.
 Group "floaters"

-8. Here and there a member of another tribe would
+7. Here and there a member of another tribe or group would

 marry and move into the Leech Lake area, and they were not always familiar